October to December 2017 Quarterly Newsletter

 Purpose: The purpose of this article is to provide an overview of a 1031 exchange.
 The article is rather basic and not intended to be a guide to an actual exchange, as it omits rules and that could significantly impact upon a 1031 exchange.
 We have prepared a more detailed paper in a question & answer format using layman terminology that explains the process in considerably more detail.
 To obtain a copy, check the applicable block on the enclosed postcard and return it.
 If you provide us your e-mail address, we’ll e-mail you a copy of both the 1031 paper and the HARPTA paper that discusses the Hawaii law that enables the state to collect estimated capital gains taxes from owners that might not file a Hawaii tax return in the year of the sale.

-Note: We have participated in a large number of 1031 exchanges and usually have several such transactions in escrow at any given time.
+Note: We have participated in a large number of 1031 exchanges.
 However, we are not licensed to provide either legal or tax advice.
 Licensed professionals such as attorneys or CPA’s should be consulted for such advice.
-This comment applies to the entire newsletter
+This comment applies to the entire newsletter.

 Note: This paper will use the terms “old property” for the property being sold and “new property” for the property being purchased.
 A property may consist of more than one piece of real estate.